Elke Arenholz

 Elke Arenholz is a German American physicist working in the field magnetic materials and X-ray spectroscopy, where she pioneered the use of superconducting vector magnets to study X-ray magnetic circular dichroism (XMCD).
-She is the associate director of the Cornell High Energy Synchrotron Source (CHESS).
+She is the director of the National Synchrotron Light Source II (NSLS-II) at Brookhaven National Laboratory.

 Education and career

-Arenholz earned her masters of science from the University of Regensburg.
-She then received her PhD from the Free University of Berlin, in Germany, where she started using x-rays to study magnetic materials.
+Arenholz earned her Master of Science from the University of Regensburg.
+She then received her PhD from the Free University of Berlin, in Germany, where she started using X-rays to study magnetic materials.